Pindi Club Ground

 Pindi Club Ground, also known as the Army Sports Ground, is a multi-use stadium in Rawalpindi, Pakistan.
 It is used mostly for cricket matches.
-The stadium has the capacity to hold 15,000 people and hosted its first and only international Test match in 1965.
+The stadium can accommodate 15,000 people and hosted its first and only international Test match in 1965.
 It also hosted one match as part of the 1987 Cricket World Cup.

-It was the only cricket ground in Rawalpindi capable of hosting international matches before the establishment of Rawalpindi Cricket Stadium in 1992.
+It was the only cricket ground in Rawalpindi capable of hosting international matches until the establishment of Rawalpindi Cricket Stadium in 1992.

 History

 The first ever double century here was scored in 1893 by the grandson of Queen Victoria, Prince Christian Victor, who was then posted in the army at Rawalpindi.
 He scored 205 runs against Devonshire Regiment while playing for King's Royal Rifles.
 The ground also hosted the Marylebone Cricket Club for two matches, one against the Europeans and the other versus Rawalpindi Sports Club, in November 1926.

 The first foreign side to visit the ground after Pakistan's independence in 1947 was Ceylon (now Sri Lanka), which faced Commander-in-Chief XI in March 1950.
-Further national team tours followed in the soon afterwards.
+Further national team tours followed soon afterwards.

 India's first tour of Pakistan in 1955, which was the first Test series to have been played in Pakistan, also involved a tour match against a Combined Services team in February 1955.
 Further international tours to Pakistan often involved a three-day practice matches against local teams, which were hosted by the Pindi Club Ground.